 In a secret field in Northern Spain, hundreds of cricket burrows are monitored using CCTV.
 This is the first long-term study on the behaviour of wild insects, run by the Wild Crickets research group at the University of Exeter.

-Cricket tales is a citizen science project, developed in collaboration between FoAM and the Wild Crickets researchers.
+Cricket Tales is a citizen science project, developed in collaboration between FoAM and the Wild Crickets researchers.
 By tagging events in the cricket CCTV videos, players contribute directly to research which will determine whether crickets have individual personalities.
+Cricket Tales is installed live at the Eden Project, on our permanent screens in the Invisible Worlds building, and you can also play online here.